RePsychLing/MixedModelsSim.jl/docs/src/simulation_tutorial.md

 first(fake_kb07_df,8)
 ```

-The function `simdat_crossed` generates a fully crossed design.
+The function `simdat_crossed` generates a balanced fully crossed design.
 Unfortunately, our original design is not fully crossed.
 Every subject saw an image only once, thus in one of eight possible conditions.
 To simulate that we only keep one of every eight lines.

 TODO: NEED HELP, is that correct? or is it possible to do it in simdat_crossed?